-Additional Bonds The rights of the owners of the 2005 Bonds are on a parity and equality of lien with the rights of the owners of the Prior Bonds and any Additional Bonds issued as Senior Lien Bonds under the General Resolution.
-Under the General Resolution, Additional Bonds may be issued which are on a parity with the Prior Bonds and the 2005 Bonds if the Corporation provides, inter alia, written evidence from each Rating Agency that the issuance of such Additional Bonds shall not result in a reduction or withdrawal of the then current rating on any Bonds Outstanding.
-Other than such permitted additional parity lien bonds, the rights of the holders of all other notes, bonds and other obligations of the Corporation with respect to the Pledged Assets and the Funds and Accounts created by the General Resolution are to be subordinate in all respects to the pledge or assignment created under the General Resolution for the benefit of the holders of the Prior Bonds and the 2005 Bonds.
-As of the date hereof, the Corporation has issued no Subordinate See "Outstanding Parity Bonds" above and "THE Lien Bonds.
-CORPORATION - Corporation Debt Outstanding" with respect to the Prior Bonds.

-While the 2005 Bonds are Outstanding, the Corporation will not issue Additional Bonds under the General Resolution if such issuance will cause the Pledged Assets to fall below 103% of the principal amount of, and accrued interest on, the Outstanding Senior Lien Bonds.

-CollateralizationUpon issuance and after initial application of the proceeds of the 2005 Bonds, Pledged Assets are expected to equal approximately 112.5% of the outstanding principal amount of and accrued interest on the Bonds.
+Priority of Security and Additional Bonds The rights of the owners of the 2006 Bonds are on a parity and equality of lien with the rights of the owners of the Prior Bonds and any Additional Bonds issued as Senior Lien Bonds under the General Resolution.
+Under the General Resolution, Additional Bonds may be issued which are on a parity with the Prior Bonds and the 2006 Bonds if the Corporation provides, inter alia , written evidence from each Rating Agency that the issuance of such Additional Bonds shall not result in a reduction or withdrawal of the then current rating on any Bonds Outstanding.
+Other than such permitted additional Senior Lien Bonds, the rights of the holders of all other notes, bonds and other obligations of the Corporation with respect to the Pledged Assets and the Funds and Accounts created by the General Resolution are to be subordinate in all respects to the pledge or assignment created under the General Resolution for the benefit of the holders of the Senior Lien Bonds.
+As of the date hereof, the Corporation has issued no Subordinate Lien Bonds under the General Resolution.
+See "Outstanding Parity Bonds" above and "THE CORPORATION - Corporation Debt Outstanding" with respect to the Prior Bonds.
+Collateralization interest on, the Outstanding Senior Lien Bonds.Upon issuance and after initial application of the proceeds of the 2006 Bonds, Pledged Assets are expected to equal approximately 111% of the outstanding principal amount of and accrued interest on the Bonds.
+MISCELLANEOUS Risk Factors For a detailed discussion of risk factors which should be considered by potential purchasers of the 2006 Bonds.
+See "RISK FACTORS."
+Bond Purchase Agreement The 2006 Bonds are to be purchased by the Underwriters specified on the cover of this Offering Memorandum pursuant to the terms and conditions of a Bond Purchase Agreement dated July 6, 2006 between the Corporation and the Underwriters, subject to certain conditions, at an aggregate purchase price equal to \$498,375,000.
+See "UNDERWRITING."
+Tax Matters In the opinion of McNair Law Firm, P.A., Bond Counsel, interest on the 2006 Bonds is not excluded from the gross income of the owners thereof for either federal or State of South Carolina income tax purposes.
+See "TAX MATTERS."
+ERISA Considerations Subject to important considerations and conditions described in this Offering Memorandum, the 2006 Bonds may be purchased by or on behalf of an employee benefit plan or other retirement arrangement subject to Title I of The Employee Retirement Income Security Act of 1974, as amended ("ERISA"), and/or certain overlapping provisions of the Internal Revenue Code of 1986, as amended (the "Code"), provided that the plan's purchase or holding of the 2006 Bonds will not give rise to a "prohibited transaction" or